Lev135/FineTeX/README.md

 <img src="https://user-images.githubusercontent.com/35816057/173631268-738c0e2d-2c27-4575-a6dd-577df144db88.png" alt="FineTeX" width="120"> &nbsp; language to be translated into LaTeX
 ===

-FineTeX is just a simple (for the moment) language with more flexibility in commands definitions, then pure LaTeX.
+FineTeX is just a simple (for the moment) language with more flexibility in commands' definitions than pure LaTeX.
-However translator from FineTeX generates normal LaTeX code, that can be used as you wish.
+However, the FineTex translator generates normal LaTeX code which can be used as desired.

 Features available at the moment
 ---